SmartThingsCommunity/SmartThingsEdgeDrivers/drivers/SmartThings/samsung-audio/README.md

 ## Device testing notes

-Audio Speaker Device shows some wierd behavior while responding to various commands.
+Audio Speaker Device shows some weird behavior while responding to various commands.
 Due to non uniform response by devices, device state mismatch can be observed sometimes in the ST app.

 ## Samsung Audio TTS Notification